-Because basal cell skin cancer is almost always cured before it spreads to other organs, it is seldom staged unless the cancer is very large.
+Basal cell skin cancer is almost always cured before it spreads to other organs, so it is seldom staged unless the cancer is very large.
 Squamous cell cancers have a greater (although still small) risk of spreading, so staging may sometimes be done, particularly in people who have a high risk of spread.
 This includes people with suppressed immune systems, such as those who have had organ transplants and people infected with HIV, the virus that causes AIDS.

 The tests and exams described in the section “How are basal and squamous cell skin cancers diagnosed?” are the main ones used to help determine the stage of the cancer.
 In rare cases, imaging tests such as x-rays, CT scans, or MRI scans may be used as well.

 The American Joint Committee on Cancer (AJCC) TNM staging system

 A staging system is a standard way to sum up how far a cancer has spread.
 This helps members of the cancer care team determine a patient’s prognosis (outlook) as well as the best treatment options.

 The system most often used to stage basal and squamous cell skin cancers is the American Joint Commission on Cancer (AJCC) TNM system.
 The TNM system is based on 3 key pieces of information: